nalivayev/florentine-abbot/docs/en/naming.md

 The logic for filling date fields depends on the date modifier in the file name:

 *   **Exact Dates (Modifier `E`):**
-    *   `EXIF:DateTimeOriginal`: The full date and time (`YYYY:MM:DD HH:MM:SS`) is written.
+    *   `Exif.Photo.DateTimeOriginal`: The full date and time (`YYYY:MM:DD HH:MM:SS`) is written.
 If the time is unknown, `12:00:00` is used.
 This is the primary field for most software.
     *   `XMP:photoshop:DateCreated`: The full timestamp is written (`YYYY-MM-DDTHH:MM:SS`).
     *   `XMP:Iptc4xmpCore:DateCreated`: The date is written in ISO format (`YYYY-MM-DD`).

 *   **Non-Exact Dates (Modifiers `A`, `B`, `C`, `F`):**
-    *   `EXIF:DateTimeOriginal`: **Remains empty**.
+    *   `Exif.Photo.DateTimeOriginal`: **Remains empty**.
 The EXIF standard requires an exact date and does not support partial values.
 Writing fictitious values (like `01.01`) distorts historical truth.
     *   `XMP:Iptc4xmpCore:DateCreated`: A partial date is written as far as it is known (`YYYY` or `YYYY-MM`).
 This allows professional software to correctly display the year or month.

 **2. Description / Caption**